Variational Thermal State Preparation on Digital Quantum Processors Assisted by Matrix Product States: Predictive power of HEA for thermal observables: Simulation and hardware results

 We compute the two-point correlations between the first and the $i$-th spin, $C^z_{1i}$, in the variationally prepared Gibbs states of 20- and 30-site \gls{tfim} at various inverse temperatures, $\beta = 1,~3,~5$.
 The results are shown in Fig.~\ref{fig:1d_tfim_tpc}.
 We fix the number of ancilla qubits to be $N_a = 6$ and vary the number of layers in the \gls{hea}, $L = 3,~5,~7$, as indicated by the curves in different shades of purple in each panel.
 For both systems, we perform \gls{qmc} simulations to estimate the correlations, which are shown as black crosses ($\times$) with error bars.

 Some key observations can be made from the results.
-First, as the temperature decreases, i.e., as $\beta$ increases, the two-point correlations computed by \gls{qmc} show a clear transition from a disordered phase at high temperatures to an ordered phase at low temperatures, as discussed above.
-In the disordered phase ($\beta = 1$), the correlations decay rapidly with distance, while in the ordered phase ($\beta = 5$), they saturate to finite values at large distances except towards the edge of the chains, where the correlations further decrease due to the open boundary conditions.
+First, as the temperature decreases, i.e., as $\beta$ increases, the two-point correlations computed by \gls{qmc} show a clear crossover from a disordered regime at high temperatures to an ordered-like regime at low temperatures, as discussed above.
+In the high-temperature regime ($\beta = 1$), the correlations decay rapidly with distance, while in the low-temperature regime ($\beta = 5$), they saturate to finite values at large distances except towards the edge of the chains, where the correlations further decrease due to the open boundary conditions.
 Second, at $\beta = 1$ and $\beta = 3$, the estimates of $C^z_{1i}$ for both systems are only accurate at very short distances, and then deviate significantly from the \gls{qmc} results as soon as $i > 2$, regardless of the number of layers in the ansatz.
 This implies that the variationally prepared Gibbs states fail to capture any long-range correlations in the system at these temperatures.
 Consequently, this could explain the inaccuracies in the susceptibility estimates at these temperatures shown in Figs.~\hyperref[fig:tfim_susc]{4a} and \hyperref[fig:tfim_susc]{4b}, as susceptibility can be expressed as a sum of two-point correlations between all pairs of spins in the system:

 In contrast, at $\beta = 5$, the estimates of $C^z_{1i}$ improve significantly, especially for the 20-spin system, where the estimates with all layer numbers match well with the \gls{qmc} results even at large distances.